CREATING KNOWLEDGE TO KEEP YOU SAFE

 The UI IPRC research team has grown to include 66 researchers in 25 departments in the Colleges of Public health, Medicine, Engineering, Liberal Arts and Sciences, and Pharmacy who conduct innovative, timely, and high impact research.

 The UI IPRC is organized into six Center Expert Research Teams of IPRC faculty collaborators who are responsible for fostering injury prevention research and activities in a particular area.
-The six focus areas are:
+The seven focus areas are: